wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

             </localfile>
         </ossec_config>

 #.
-Restart the wazuh agent service for this change to take effect:
+Restart the Wazuh agent service for this change to take effect:

    .. include:: /_templates/common/restart_agent.rst